-- Drugs not listed on the Wellmark Blue Rx Complete Drug List. - Specialty drugs purchased outside the specialty pharmacy program. - Drugs in excess of a quantity limitation.
-See Quantity Limitations later in this section. - Antigen therapy. - Drugs that are not FDA-approved. - Experimental or investigational drugs. - Compounded drugs that do not contain an active ingredient in a form that has been approved by the FDA and that require a prescription to obtain. - Compounded drugs that contain bulk powders or that are commercially available as a similar prescription drug. - Drugs determined to be abused or otherwise misused by you. - Drugs that are lost, damaged, stolen, or used inappropriately. - Contraceptive medical devices, such as intrauterine devices and diaphragms.
+- Drugs not listed on the Wellmark Blue Rx Complete Drug List. - Specialty drugs purchased outside the specialty pharmacy program unless the specialty drug is covered under your medical benefits. - Drugs in excess of a quantity limitation.
+See Quantity Limitations later in this section. - Antigen therapy. - Drugs that are not FDA-approved. - Drugs that are not approved to be covered by Wellmark's P&T Committee. - Investigational or experimental drugs. - Compounded drugs that do not contain an active ingredient in a form that has been approved by the FDA and that require a prescription to obtain. - Compounded drugs that contain bulk powders or that are commercially available as a similar prescription drug. - Drugs determined to be abused or otherwise misused by you. - Drugs that are lost, damaged, stolen, or used inappropriately. - Contraceptive medical devices, such as intrauterine devices and diaphragms.
 These are covered under your medical benefits.
 See Contraceptives, page 23. - Convenience packaging.
-If the cost of the convenience packaged drug exceeds what the drug would cost if purchased in its normal container, the convenience packaged drug is not covered. - Cosmetic drugs.

-- Infused drugs.
+If the cost of the convenience packaged drug exceeds what the drug would cost if purchased in its normal container, the convenience packaged drug is not covered. - Cosmetic drugs. - Infused drugs.
 These may be covered under your medical benefits.
-See Specialty Drugs, page 32.

-- Irrigation solutions and supplies.

-- Medication Therapy Management (MTM) when billed separately.
+See Specialty Drugs, page 33. - Irrigation solutions and supplies. - Medication Therapy Management (MTM) when billed separately.

 - Therapeutic devices or medical appliances.

 - Infertility drugs.

 - Prenatal vitamins.

 - Weight reduction drugs.

 - Difference in cost between the generic drug and the brand name drug when you purchase a brand name drug that has an FDA-approved "A"-rated medically appropriate generic equivalent.

-Prescription Drugs, page 32.
+Prescription Drugs, page 33.